Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Introduction

 Section~\ref{s:cwposets} begins with a survey of cell decompositions of various types.
 All are examples of regular CW complexes.
 We look at the corresponding notion of CW posets, which by definition are posets isomorphic to face posets of regular CW complexes.
 Novel to this text is that we promote the standard construction~\cite{BjornerCW} of a regular CW complex from a CW poset to a functor by establishing the functorial nature of the construction with respect to appropriate mappings of posets that we term ``cellular.''
 This is crucial in order to transform an action of a semigroup on a CW poset into an action on the corresponding CW complex by regular cellular maps.
 This development could be of interest in its own right for workers in poset topology.

-With this background out of the way, we are able to define the notion of CW left regular band as a left regular band all of whose contractions (as defined in Section~\ref{s:lrbs}) are CW posets.
+With this background out of the way, we are able to define the notion of CW left regular band as a left regular band all of whose contractions (as defined in Section~\ref{sssec:operations-on-lrbs}) are CW posets.
 Most of the left regular bands that are associated to combinatorial structures are CW left regular bands.
 Oriented interval greedoids from~\cite{SaliolaThomas} are presented as another naturally arising family of CW left regular bands.
+The notion of an interval greedoid is discussed here as well.
+Left regular bands associated to interval greedoids, generalizing Brown's construction for matroids~\cite{Brown1}, were considered in~\cite{bjorner2}.

-An important new example of CW left regular bands is detailed in the penultimate subsection of Section~\ref{s:cwposets}.
+An exciting new example of CW left regular bands is detailed in the penultimate subsection of Section~\ref{s:cwposets}.
 We recall the important notion of a cube complex and, in particular, that of a CAT(0) cube complex.
 There is a natural notion of hyperplane in such complexes and this leads us to define the structure of a left regular band associated to a CAT(0) cube complex by associating covectors to the faces of a CAT(0) cube complex.
 CAT(0) cube complexes have played an important role in geometric group theory and three-dimensional manifold theory in recent years, in particular, with respect to the work of Agol and Wise on Thurston's virtual Haken and virtual fibering conjectures~\cite{wisebook,agol}.
-In combinatorics, the Billera-Holmes-Vogtman phylogenetic tree space~\cite{treespace} has been a popular CAT(0) cube complex to study, particularly because of its connections with tropical geometry, where it appears in the guise of the tropical Grassmanian~\cite{tropgrass}.
+In combinatorics, the Billera-Holmes-Vogtman phylogenetic tree space~\cite{treespace} has been a popular CAT(0) cube complex to study, particularly because of its connections with tropical geometry, where it appears in the guise of the tropical Grassmannian~\cite{tropgrass}.
 We provide all the necessary background on cube complexes and CAT(0) spaces.
 The left regular band structure for CAT(0) cube complexes was discovered independently in~\cite{COMS}, where it is shown that there is, in fact, a left regular band structure on the face poset of any CAT(0) zonotopal complex whose cells are Coxeter zonotopes.
 We discuss this development briefly in the last subsection of Section~\ref{s:cwposets}.